-It had been a while since I had been out on the Sonoma Coast Trail for a decent hike, so a very hot day inland proved to be a smart choice to head to the ocean.
-From the Shell Beach parking lot (facilities, maps, no parking fee), the coastal trail can go a short distance south to Wright’s Beach, but I headed north toward the aforementioned Blind Beach.
-From start to finish, the entire Kortum Trail is close to four miles.
+It had been a while since I had been out on the Sonoma Coast Trail online viagra for a decent hike, so a very hot day inland proved to be a viagra smart choice to head to the ocean.
+From the Shell Beach parking lot (facilities, maps, no parking fee), the coastal trail can go a short distance south to Wright’s Beach, but I headed north toward veterinary pharmacy canada the aforementioned Blind Beach.
+From start to finish, the entire Kortum buy viagra Trail is close to four miles.

 This is neither a high-mileage nor a high-difficulty hike; it’s a visceral one, with waves crashing just a stone’s throw away, cars on Highway 1 speeding by on the other side, and plenty of open space all around.
 Even the fog cooperated, barely blanketing the coast that day.

 One of the highlights, elevation-wise, would probably be the spit of land known as Peaked Hill, which is about a 400-foot climb.
 The top, with a brief detour off the trail about 50 feet, is a perfect picnic or meditation spot.
 Or, head down to the beach at one of the many access points for a dip in the waves or to stand on a rock and soak it all in.

 The wildflowers, a bit parched now, have passed their prime for the year, and the famed Bodega-area whales have moved on to other locales, but the coastal trail is still a fine summertime destination.
 Whether short or long, a hike that is http://cialisgeneric-treated.com/ largely a stroll along the edge of the continent in relative peace and quiet will always be a good bet.